movia/dotnet-noptis/README.md

 The NOPTIS organisation is formed to facilitate the use of the interfaces and to control future developments of the protocol.

-# What is NOPIS .NET
+# What is NOPTIS .NET

 Current scope is the Realtime Output Interface and Realtime Input Interface